Maprunner/wocdb/README.md

 npm install to make sure you have all necessary dependencies installed.

-npm run dev : this starts a vite development server which includes hot module reload.
+npm run start : this starts a vite development server which includes hot module reload.

 You need to be running a separate server to manage the API calls.
 At present this is assumed to be XAMPP or similar.
 In future I guess there should be a way of doing this in node.

-You should now be able to access wocdb at http://localhost/wocdb/
+You should now be able to access wocdb at http://localhost:5173/wocdb/

 ## Production